Times change and my website needed to change too. To see the 2020 update of this page click this link

 Although xylitol consumption appears to be harmless in humans, that is not the case in dogs.
 Dogs handle this sugar substitute differently.
 They absorb it more rapidly, it affects their insulin and blood sugar levels differently and it predisposes them to liver damage not seen in humans that consume xylitol.
 As the popularity of xylitol in human food increased (about 2002) the incidence of accidental xylitol poisoning in dogs began to increase too. (ref)

 Although the number of xylitol-related poisonings has increased, xylitol is not among the top ten poisoning dangers for dogs in the United States at this time (2012).
 Accidental consumption of human prescription medications tops that list.
-It is followed by insecticides and lawn and garden products, over-the-counter medications like Tylenol and ibuprofen, chocolate, household products, overdoses of veterinary medications, rat and mouse killer, house plants and automotive products. (ref) In the UK, human over-the-counter pain medications top the list, followed by rat and mouse bait, chocolate, paracetamol, insecticides, slug killer (metaldehyde), lilies (cats only) , grapes, electronics batteries and adder bites. (ref)
+That is followed by insecticides and lawn and garden products, over-the-counter medications like Tylenol and ibuprofen, chocolate, household products, overdoses of veterinary medications, rat and mouse killer, house plants and automotive products. (ref) In the UK, human over-the-counter pain medications top the list, followed by rat and mouse bait, chocolate, paracetamol, insecticides, slug killer (metaldehyde), lilies (cats only) , grapes, electronics batteries and adder (a snake [ref]) bites. (ref)

 Different species of animals absorb and metabolize xylitol differently.
 In some, it causes blood insulin levels to go up and blood sugar levels to become critically low.
 In other species, no toxicity occurs.

 Baked goods containing xylitol are particularly troublesome because dogs up to mischief can consume large product amounts.
-They are also troublesome because they utilize powdered pure xylitol that can be added in excessive amounts by specialty bakers and because the spongy, crumbly nature of baked goods leads to rapid absorption of the xylitol.
+They are also troublesome because they utilize powdered pure xylitol that can be added in excessive amounts by small scale specialty bakers and because the spongy, crumbly nature of baked goods leads to rapid absorption of the xylitol.

 When it comes to how much xylitol it takes to injure your pet’s liver, things are even less clear.
 The amount is definitely more than what it takes to make your pet’s blood sugar level drop – probably five to ten times as much.
-But there is much more dog-to-dog variability in the degree of liver damage that occurs and some dogs go on to develop liver problems without first experiencing dramatic changes in their blood sugar levels.
+But there is much more dog-to-dog variability in the degree of liver damage that occurs - and some dogs go on to develop liver problems without first experiencing dramatic changes in their blood sugar levels.
 You can read a study that explores the relationship between amount of xylitol consumed and the damage that occurs here.

 Pet dental hygiene products sometimes list xylitol as a minor ingredient.
 When consumed in the amounts suggested on the package, they pose no known health threat.

-When a dog eats xylitol, the effects generally begin in 20- 30 minutes.
-The Chinese study found that the blood insulin level in these dogs was already rising in 20 minutes and peaked at 40 minutes.
-US studies have found that those rising insulin levels cause the dog’s blood sugar to begin to drop about a half hour after it eat the xylitol-containing product.
+When a dog consumes xylitol, the effects generally begin in 20- 30 minutes.
+The Chinese study found that the blood insulin level in these dogs was already rising in 20 minutes and peaked at 40 minutes. (rptref) US studies have found that those rising insulin levels cause the dog’s blood sugar to begin to drop about a half hour after it eat the xylitol-containing product.
 The form the xylitol and the foods already present in the dog is in can also have an influence in how fast it is absorbed from the pet’s digestive system.
 That may account for a few cases in which the fall in blood glucose levels was delayed.
-How long the pet’s blood sugar stays critically low is also quite variable – so blood sugar levels might need to be monitored for an entire 24-hour period (longer if the xylitol is gradually being released from some confectionary product that disolves slowly).
+How long the pet’s blood sugar stays critically low is also quite variable – so blood sugar levels might need to be monitored for an entire 24-hour period (longer if the xylitol is gradually being released from some confectionary product that dissolves slowly).

 Non of the signs you might see would tell you for certain that xylitol was the problem – short of finding missing food items or torn packaging.
 But the first signs of ingestion are the typical signs of low blood sugar (hypoglycemia).
 A few dogs vomit, but that is not a consistent sign.
 Dogs suffering the effects of low blood sugar levels become less coordinated.
 They progress from apathy and disinterest in their surroundings and owner to depression.
 Depending on the amount consumed that can progress to collapse and even seizures.
 Some dogs develop diarrhea.
 You can read a description of a case in a Labrador retriever here.